What do PSD2 and SCA mean for marketplaces?

 Most significantly, 3DS 2 offers the possibility for “frictionless authentication,” which allows the payment service provider to send information to the cardholder’s bank during a transaction.
 This information can be something like an email address, shipping address, or the customer’s device or browsing information.

-These data points help the bank make an accurate risk-assessment for each transaction.
+These data points help the bank make an accurate risk assessment for each transaction.
 If the data lets the bank authenticate the cardholder making the payment, the additional verification layer isn’t triggered.

 Depending on the customer’s bank and type of smartphone, this might make the transaction significantly smoother.
-Whereas 3DS 1 might prompt a customer to authenticate against card issuer’s website, 3DS 2 can authenticate through a one-time code sent to the cardholder’s phone or via a fingerprint scan in their mobile banking app.
+Whereas 3DS 1 might prompt a customer to authenticate against the card issuer's website, 3DS 2 can authenticate through a one-time code sent to the cardholder’s phone or via a fingerprint scan in their mobile banking app.
 Stripe notes that they expect many banks to start supporting these kinds of smooth authentication experiences with 3D Secure 2.

 In addition to allowing for frictionless authentication, 3DS 2 protects marketplaces from liability in certain types of credit card disputes.